digibearapp/icons-cli/README.md

 ## <img src="https://gbiskldbvwxjvxtdxjko.supabase.co/storage/v1/object/public/brand/db-info-badge.svg" alt="Info Icon Inside A Badge" width="26" style="vertical-align: -0.36rem;"> Integration

-After scaffolding, you can integrate the icons into your project based on your framework of choice.
+After scaffolding, you can integrate the icons into a project based on your framework of choice.
 Each framework has its own specific implementation details.

 ### Framework-Specific Documentation